Missing Microsoft Windows .dll files

 For example, if you're getting an error similar to "Internet Explorer encountered an error in KERNEL32.DLL at 0137:BFF3191C", search for "kernel32.dll" to make sure a specific document has not been created for your issue.
 In some situations a .dll file error may be caused by a specific situation.

 Downloading a .dll file

-If you still wish to try to download or copy a missing .dll file, unfortunately, Computer Hope does not have a library of downloadable .dll files; however, there are several other sites that do offer this service.
+If you still want to try to download or copy a missing .dll file, unfortunately, Computer Hope does not have a library of downloadable .dll files; however, there are other sites that do offer this service.
 Click here to open an external search for missing .dll files.

-If your computer boots normally and can bypass the .dll errors and still operate Windows, you can continue following the below steps.
+If your computer boots normally and can bypass the .dll errors and still operate Windows, you can continue following the steps below.

 Microsoft Windows XP and above users

 If you're a Microsoft Windows XP or later Microsoft has included some tools that can help resolve .dll file errors; before trying any of the below recommendations you, may want to first try the below suggestions.

 First, try restoring the computer back to an earlier date, this troubleshooting step is a quick and easy recommendation that can resolve a lot of issues encountered with Microsoft Windows computers.

 - Click Start